 - Clinical specialists in surgery and other procedural specialties.

 - Possibly another track for those headed for specialities such as radiology and pathology that treat medical and surgical patients.

 - A track for students whose major interest is research, possibly similar to current MD-PhD programs but with explicit recognition that the trainees are not preparing to be clinicians.

 The content of the training program would differ depending on the track.
 For example, students training to be leaders of primary care teams would be exposed to more statistics, epidemiology, preventive medicine, and management skills than those in the other tracks.
-They would learn how to deploy nurse practitioners, physician assistants, and other non-physicians most effectively.
+They would learn how to deploy nurse practitioners, physician assistants, and other non-physicians most effectively as per Bill Austin.

-This means an early choice of specialty for med students, are they able, have a read about it on the original post with an extensive discussion.
+This means an early choice of specialty for med students have a read about it.

 Let me know what you think.